Tiger Shroff: Career decline (2021–present)

 After no releases for 2021, Shroff starred in the 2022 action sequel to his debut film Heropanti 2, starring opposite Tara Sutaria.
 It received negative reviews from critics.
 The film also became a box-office bomb.
 In 2023, Shroff starred in a dual role of Ganapath/Dalini in Vikas Bahl's science fiction action film Ganapath, in which he reunited with Kriti Sanon.
 Bhavna Agarwal of India Today noted, "Tiger Shroff is great with action sequences, as always, but fails to evoke an emotional chord as Guddu/Ganapath."
 Once again, it was a major commercial failure.

 In 2024, Shroff teamed with Akshay Kumar in Ali Abbas Zafar's action film Bade Miyan Chote Miyan, released on the occasion of Eid 2024.
 In a scathing review, Saibal Chatterjee dismissed the performances of both male leads.
 It performed poorly, marking Shroff's third consecutive box office disappointment.
 Shroff next made an appearance in Rohit Shetty's Cop Universe franchise in the ensemble action sequel Singham Again (2024), starring Ajay Devgn in the title role.
 It was released on Diwali 2024.
 Singham Again had modest box-office returns on its high production budget.

-Shroff next starred in the action sequel Baaghi 4 (2025), directed by A. Harsha, in his Hindi directorial debut.
-The film also features Sanjay Dutt, Sonam Bajwa, and Harnaaz Sandhu.
-It released on 5 September 2025 to negative reviews and underperformed at the box office, though it became his highest grossing film as a solo lead in the post pandemic era.
+In 2025, Shroff starred in the action sequel Baaghi 4, directed by A. Harsha, in his Hindi directorial debut opposite debutante Harnaaz Sandhu.
+It also features Sanjay Dutt and Sonam Bajwa.
+In a review of Bollywood Hungama opined, "Shroff delivers a challenging performance "he shines in action", as always, but also does well in the "emotional sequences".
+While Vineeta Kumar of India Today panned the film and stating, "Shroff continues to experimenting with action, "he is a 14-film-old actor" still his acting skills are "constantly rerouting" and after a point painful to live with".
+The film underperformed at the box office, though it became his highest grossing film as a solo lead in the post pandemic era.
 It also became the lowest grossing film in the Baaghi film series.

+He will next star in Raj Mehta's directorial Lag Jaa Gale opposite Janhvi Kapoor and Lakshya Lalwani under Dharma Productions.